 Introduction

 Ecosystem functions (e.g., energy flows and material cycling) and community stability depend on the trophic relationships that link species within a community (Harvey et al., 2017).
 Despite the importance of food webs for understanding ecosystem structure and dynamics, recognized over the last 80 years (Lindeman, 1942), we still face major challenges to develop accurate descriptions of natural food webs.
 The lack of trophic interactions data across most locations and taxa (Poisot et al., 2021) lies at the core of the fundamental technical and practical challenges in food web ecology.
 Observing interactions is more challenging than observing species because two individuals need to be simultaneously detected while interacting (Jordano, 2016).
-This challenge is exacerbated by the fact that the number of possible interactions in food webs increases quadratically with the number of species, making the potential set of observations to be made extremely large.
-Determining all possible interactions among species within a food web is thus difficult even in species-poor ecosystems, which calls for a systematic approach to predict links.
+Not only is detection more difficult than for species, the number of possible interactions to detect in food webs increases quadratically with the number of species resulting in extremely large sets of potential interactions.
+Therefore, observing all possible interactions among species within a food web is very difficult even in species-poor ecosystems, which calls for a systematic approach to predict links for predicting interactions even when data from some regions are sparse or non-existent.